Ways to manage your personal finances, better.

-This title seems counter intuitive, right?
-How can you plan for “unplanned” expenses.
+This title seems counter-intuitive, right?
+How can you plan for “unplanned” expenses?
 That is the trick, though!
 Being prepared for something that you can’t foresee is the foundation of financial planning.
-The sad fact of life is that tragedy strikes when you least expect it—be it an illness in the family, hospitalisation or untimely death of a breadwinner.
+The sad fact of life is that tragedy strikes when you least expect it—be it an illness in the family, hospitalization or untimely death of a breadwinner.

 Anticipating these situations and saving a part of your paycheque is the best way to distribute your expenses.
 Being proactive about unexpected changes in lifestyle is the hallmark of smart money management.

-Back in the day, people used to work with one organisation for years—they had a “secure job.”
-In today’s fast moving markets and economic changes, one can’t be certain that the job that you get in your 20s is going to continue until retirement.
+Back in the day, people used to work with one organization for years—they had a “secure job.”
+In today’s fast-moving markets and economic changes, one can’t be certain that the job that you get in your 20s is going to continue until retirement.
 That’s when contingency funds come to the rescue.
 Many experts say that you should always have cash-in-hand enough to last you through at least two months of unemployment.

 FIXED DEPOSITS vs. EQUITY

 Historically, the average Indian investor is more likely to choose a “safe” investment.
 Fixed deposits in banks are considered to be the safest because they yield a rate of interest over a period of time.
 There is a guarantee that you will get your money back.
 However, if you calculate the rate of inflation in addition to the fluctuating rate of interest according to the current status of the economy, you might even end up losing the money that you originally deposited.